 Why consider second place?

 Silver medalist candidates are arguably the most qualified for the role because they were the closest runner up.
 If the employer was impressed before, why can’t they be again?
-Their skillset and experience can be transferred to new opportunities – that may in fact be better suited towards their capabilities.
+Their skillset and experience can be transferred to new opportunities – that may in fact be better suited to their capabilities.

 Tap into the potential of your existing candidate database.
 There is a pool full of qualified talent hidden amongst all other applicants.
 Revisit these and determine job matching candidates.